Sweet and Spicy Pork Chops

 - 1/2 teaspoon garlic powder

 - 1/2 teaspoon prepared mustard

-- Combine the remaining ingredients.
-Turn chops; spread with brown sugar mixture.
+- Place chops on a broiler pan; sprinkle with salt and pepper.
+Broil 4 in. from heat 5 minutes.
+Turn; top with brown sugar mixture.
 Broil 4-5 minutes longer or until a thermometer reads 145°.
-Let stand for 5 minutes before serving.
-Yield: 2 servings.
+Let stand 5 minutes before serving.

 My chops were dry, not saucy like in the picture but they had a good flavor to them.
 Maybe next time I'll add some BBQ sauce or tomato sauce to make them more saucy.

 This tasted delicious!
 I agree with the previous review that it's plain to look at.
 However, the taste makes up for it.
 Served this over rice and it was a hit!
 It passed the family test and will be added into rotation.
 The only thing I'll do differently next time, is to just throw everything in the crockpot and cook on low all day.